 Enjoy a family Create and Make workshop at home.
 Colour, cut and build to create your own Design Museum exhibition.
 Colour, cut and build to create your own Design Museum exhibition.
 Bring the Design Museum to you by building your own furniture exhibition.

-Whether you’ve found yourself in charge of your children’s school day, or are simply after some creative fun to fill an afternoon, check out the Young Design Museum strand.
+Whether you’re looking for ideas to entertain the children, or are simply after some creative fun to fill an afternoon, check out the Young Design Museum strand.
 Bring the world of design to life through everyday materials and household objects.

 Learn German Online - anywhere, anytime and as part of a group!
 You will not be learning alone but in a small group of between six and 16 participants.
 The course will introduce you to the German language on the basis of everyday situations, and you will practice your German skills in various ways.